What is cloud computing?

 - Data Loss: A hardware failure in the CSP’s data center, software bugs, or even human error, such as misconfigurations, could lead to the loss of essential data and valuable intellectual property.

-- Compliance Issues: Cloud providers must comply with a growing number of local and international regulations, such as the General Data Protection Regulation (GDPR).
+- Compliance Issues: Cloud providers must ensure they’re in compliance with a growing number of local and international regulations, such as the General Data Protection Regulation (GDPR).

 - Security Gaps: Under the shared responsibility model, sometimes it’s not clear which aspects of the cloud environment the CSP, the vendor, or the organization itself is responsible for securing.